We have been helping people take a closer look for over twenty years.

 Micro Imaging started by supplying microscopes to schools, universities, polytechnics, government departments and industry.

-The fun went up a level when we developed our first interactive videomicroscope and now that is all we do - supplying microscopes for public spaces - museums, science centres, zoos, botanical gardens, interpretive centres, arboretums and aquariums.
+The fun went up a level when we first developed microEYE DISCOVERY and now that is all we do!

 Where does all this take place?

 We are based in the Far North of New Zealand on Paewhenua Island on the beautiful Mangonui Harbour.

 Richard's fascination with optics started way back, when, as a youngster he was given his first microscope and telescope (and tried to design a fine focus device for his 2.4" refractor!).
 Thus started a love of all things science, including amateur rock and fossil collecting, archaeology, human evolution and psychology, astronomy and space travel.

 What has followed is over 30 years involvement in the microscopy industry, dealing with products from OLYMPUS, CARL ZEISS JENA, ASKANIA and MEIJI TECHNO.

 He has a hand in every microscope that is produced, literally!
 Each microscope is made, by hand, with passion.
-He takes pride in seeing them enjoyed by visitors to public spaces worldwide.
+He takes pride in seeing them being used and enjoyed worldwide.

 When not making videomicroscopes Richard can be seen walking around Paewhenua Island, the island he and Jo call home and is actively involved in the conservation management of the small island community.
 He loves "messing around in boats" and enjoying the fishing that Doubtless Bay offers.
 Still a dedicated space nerd, he closely follows the likes of NASA, ESA, SpaceX and Blue Origin and hopes to book a ride on the New Shephard if Jo agrees and pays for it!